zyy17/toml2docs/README.md

   -i /data/config.toml
 ```

-- `-i/--input`: Specifies the input toml file.
+- `-i/--input-file`: Specifies the input toml file.
-- `-o/--output`: Specifies the output markdown file.
+- `-o/--output-file`: Specifies the output markdown file.
 If not specified, the output will be printed to stdout.
+- `-t/--template-file`: Specifies the template file.

 ### Build from source